 If you’re looking for free things to do in San Diego this fall, visiting Balboa Park is something you simply must do.
 This is definitely among the best places to visit in San Diego, no matter the season.
 This 1,200-acre urban park is brimming with free activities, including the Automotive and Air and Space Museums, as well as historical buildings, theaters, cafés, and breathtaking landscapes.

-The Balboa Park Botanical Building and Park, one of California’s most magnificent botanical gardens, are not to be missed.
+The Balboa Park Botanical Building and Park, one of California’s most magnificent botanical gardens, is not to be missed.
 The botanical gardens and lily pond, as well as the Museum of Natural History, the San Diego Museum of Art, and the Museum of Man, are all worth seeing.
-You can also enjoy shows at one of a few theaters.
+You can also enjoy shows at one of the few theaters.
 With its amazing array, Balboa Park is really San Diego’s cultural hub.

 Pay a visit to San Diego’s Embarcadero